Europe fears Afghan refugee crisis after Taliban takeover

 Traffic on this key migration route from central Asia to Europe has remained relatively stable compared to previous years.
 But European countries, as well as Turkey, fear the sudden return of Taliban rule in Afghanistan could change that.

-Haunted by a 2015 migration crisis fueled by the Syrian war, European leaders desperately want to avoid another large-scale influx of migrants and refugees from Afghanistan.
+Haunted by a 2015 migration crisis fueled by the Syrian war, European leaders desperately want to avoid another large-scale influx of refugees and migrants from Afghanistan.
 Except for those who helped Western forces in the country's two-decade war, the message to Afghans considering fleeing to Europe is: If you must leave, go to neighboring countries, but don’t come here.

 “It must be our goal to keep the majority of the people in the region,” Austrian Interior Minister Karl Nehammer said this week, echoing what many European leaders say.